NNPDF/nnusf/docs/source/quickstart/installation.rst

 User installation
 -----------------

-The easiest way to install the latest stable version of NNSF:math:`\nu` is via the `Python Package Index <https://pypi.org/>`_ using the following command:
+The easiest way to install the latest stable version of NNSFν is via the `Python Package Index <https://pypi.org/>`_ using the following command:

 .. code-block:: bash